-Valentine's Day is very close.
-Making it a special day is in our hands, and that is why Virginia, author of Sweet&Sour , suggests us to prepare a delicious raspberry crème brûlée: the perfect dessert to give our partner and our palate with the most delicious and romantic touch!
+Valentine's Day is just around the corner.
+It's up to us to make it a special day, and that's why Virginia, author of Sweet&Sour, suggests we prepare a delicious raspberry crème brûlée: the perfect dessert to treat our partner and our palate to the most delicious and romantic touch!

-I love Crème Brûlée¡¡¡¡ they are delicate, smooth, elegant, but with that special point that the crunchy caramel crust gives them.
-So this year for Valentine's Day, it was clear to me, my proposal for that day would be Crème Brûlée.
-But be careful, not just any Crûlée, but a very special one for such an occasion, a cream dressed in a long dress.
+I love Crème Brûlée!!!!
+It’s delicate, smooth, elegant, but with that special touch from the crunchy caramel crust.
+So this year for Valentine’s Day, it was clear to me: my choice for that day would be Crème Brûlée.
+But not just any Crème Brûlée, rather a very special one for an occasion like this—a cream all dressed up.

-This raspberry Crème Brûlée is special because it has a fresh raspberry filling in the background that makes you fall in love, but it also has a mousse-like texture that makes it delicate, light and melting on the palate.
-As said, a dessert to surprise your "fall in love", but also a dessert with which you can end any meal, with a winning horse.
-Because serving crème brûlée for dessert is a safe bet, but in this case also, with a surprise and restyling included.
+This raspberry Crème Brûlée is special because it has a filling of fresh raspberries at the bottom that will win you over, and it also has a mousse-like texture that makes it delicate, light, and melt-in-the-mouth.
+In short, a dessert to surprise your “sweetheart,” but also one that will let you finish any meal with a winning bet.
+Serving crème brûlée for dessert is a safe bet—but in this case, it also comes with a surprise and a stylish makeover.

-Crème Brûlée are simple, they are nothing more than creams cooked in a bain-marie to which a layer of sugar is added that caramelizes, creating a delicious crunchy crust¡¡¡¡.
-In this case, the cream incorporates a raspberry coulis that gives it a very special touch.
-It is also an ideal dessert, without much effort and that you can have prepared in advance.
+Crème Brûlées are simple; they’re nothing more than custards cooked in a water bath with a layer of sugar that’s caramelized, creating a deliciously crunchy crust!
+In this case, the custard includes a raspberry coulis that, as I said, gives it a very special touch.
+It’s also an ideal dessert, low-effort and something you can have prepared in advance.

-I have presented them in mini ceramic cocottes from "Le Creuset" that will ensure a presentation of 10, because they go from the oven to the table perfectly, and with their lid, they go through the fridge, ensuring that they are perfectly protected.
-I love them and although I have almost all the colors, for Valentine's Day, red and black seem the most.
+I have submitted them in the mini ceramic cocottes by "Le Creuset" that will guarantee you a perfect presentation, because they go from the oven to the table perfectly, and with their lid, they go in the fridge, ensuring they stay perfectly protected.
+I love them, and although I have them in almost every color, for Valentine’s Day, the red and the black are the best.

 • 6 egg yolks